Father to Son by Elizabeth Jennings – Complete Poem Explanation | Summary & Analysis

 Forgiveness is an important theme in the poetry of Elizabeth Jennings.
 In “Father to Son,” the father expresses his willingness to forgive his son completely.
 He hopes to rebuild their relationship despite past misunderstandings.
 The image of “empty hands” shows their desire for reconciliation.
 Jennings suggests that forgiveness is necessary to heal broken relationships.
 It allows people to move forward and reconnect.
 Without forgiveness, relationships remain damaged.
 The poem highlights that both sides must be willing to forgive.
 Thus, forgiveness is presented as a key to emotional healing.

 Q6.
-Evaluate Jennings’ portrayal of inner conflict.
+Evaluate Jennings’ portrayal of inner conflict according to the poem “Father to Son” by Elizabeth Jennings.

 Answer: